-It has taken individuals, including Ahmaud Arbery, Broenna Taylor, and most recently George Floyd, to lose their lives in order to reveal how systematic racism is perpetuated throughout our political, criminal and education systems.
-Racism and violence towards people of color, especially Black people, is not new – it is carefully crafted and preserved within our systems.
-Working together, we must breakdown and replace these systems to ensure that everything we do – as members of community, political leaders, teachers and more – is rooted in diversity, equity and inclusion.
+Discrimination and racism must stop.
+It has taken Ahmaud Arbery, Breonna Taylor, George Floyd, and too many more, to lose their lives to reveal how systematic racism is seeded throughout our political, criminal and education systems.
+Racism and violence towards people of color is not new – it is crafted and preserved within our systems.
+Working together, we must breakdown and replace these systems to ensure that our actions, as community members, political leaders, teachers and more, are rooted in diversity, equity and inclusion.

 Racism and violence towards people of color continues to be a sickness that plagues our country.
 We cannot heal if we do not address the systems promoting the sickness.
 As a community member, we support improving race relations and police reform.